rkourdis/solo12_mujoco/README.md

 The model has been optimized for _loading time_ and _rendering performance_ by:

-- **Removing duplicates** and reusing meshes as much as possible.
+- **Removing duplicate geometry** and reusing meshes as much as possible
-- **Simplifying large meshes** as much as possible.
+- **Simplifying large meshes**
-- Manually **filtering** and removing **internal components**.
+- Manually **filtering** and removing **internal components**

+**_Please feel free to submit improvements to the model by opening a pull request!_**

 ## Instructions
-1. Install requirements: `pip3 install -r requirements.txt`.
+1. Install requirements: `pip3 install -r requirements.txt`
-1. Generate the Solo-12 model: `python3 ./generate_model.py`.
+1. Generate the Solo-12 model: `python3 ./generate_model.py`
-1. Start MuJoCo: `python3 -m mujoco.viewer`.
+1. Start MuJoCo: `python3 -m mujoco.viewer`
-1. Drag-and-drop `scene.xml` to the MuJoCo viewer to load the scene.
+1. Drag-and-drop `scene.xml` to the MuJoCo viewer to load the scene

 ## Modelling Details

+:information_source: This section contains more details about the way the model was created for reference.

 ### URDF / SRDF → MJCF
 1. The robot's URDF and SRDF were obtained from the [robot_properties_solo](https://github.com/open-dynamic-robot-initiative/robot_properties_solo) repository.